 Foodborne botulism, which you’ve asked about, is caused by eating foods that contain the botulism toxin.

-Symptoms of botulism usually appear within 18 to 36 hours after eating contaminated food, but they can begin as early as 6 hours or as late as ten days.
+Symptoms of botulism usually appear within 18 to 36 hours after eating contaminated food, but they can begin as early as 6 hours or as late as 10 days.
 Early symptoms can include fatigue, weakness, and vertigo, usually followed by blurred vision, dry mouth, and difficulty swallowing and speaking.
 Vomiting, diarrhea, constipation, or abdominal swelling may also occur.
 The weakness then progresses to the arms, legs, and respiratory muscles, which can lead to difficulty breathing.

 If untreated, these symptoms may cause paralysis of the respiratory muscles, arms, legs, and trunk.
 In foodborne botulism, symptoms generally begin in the upper body and move slowly.
 People with botulism may not show all of these symptoms at once.